gravitational/careers/challenges/frontend/challenge.md

      complex feature.
 Instead, if you think something could be made more complex in a full-fledged app, leave a comment about it and move on with a solution which solves the problem at hand.
    * For example, there is no need to implement a pluggable auth system which in the future would let you easily switch between different auth methods.
-Focus on implementing a single auth method that satisfies challenge requirements.
+It is better to focus on implementing a single auth method.
 * Avoid using unnecessary 3rd party dependencies.
 * Error handling.
 We pay extra attention to error handling.
 Make sure that they are properly handled and not ignored.